Orlando Asylum Attorney

 If the case is also denied by the U.S.C.C.A., a last appeal can be made to the U.S. Supreme Court.

 Asylum applications are complex and should be handled by a highly experienced immigration attorney.
-If you or someone you care about is seeking asylum in the United States, please contact our experienced U.S. asylum lawyer at Mubarak Law in Orlando today.
+If you or someone you care about is seeking asylum in the United States, please contact our experienced Orlando Asylum Attorney at Mubarak Law in Orlando today.
 We have helped many clients in the past and will be happy to help you too.
-We offer a free phone consultation at (407) 502-3000.
+We can assist you at (407) 502-3000.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
-Your privacy is very important to us and we will keep your information confidential.
+Your privacy is very important to us and we will keep your information confidential